It's not too late to cut

 Individuals will claim a personal deduction for themselves, their spouse, and

-The maximum annual contribution into a 401(k) plan or a
+The maximum annual salary deferral into a 401(k) plan or a

 In a shocking development, the IRS recently